 Looking for something tasty and cheap in London is becoming easier than ever.
-Street food is experiencing its golden age and the variety offered seems to catch both Londoners and foreigners.
+Street food is experiencing its golden age and the variety offered seems to attract both locals and tourists.
 If you are looking for something to eat on-the-go or taste different flavours, the East London food markets are the best way to enjoy that.
-We are going to give a rundown of the most interesting 10 to make your choice effortless.
+We are going to give a rundown of the most interesting ones to make your choice effortless.

 The one-day market has officially moved to Fridays.
 Six or seven traders rotating every week cater food for everyone’s needs.
 You can find the organic frozen yogurt at Moto Yogo, taste the traditional paella valenciana from Jamon Jamon and also smell summer vibes when you pass by the Grilling Greek truck.
 Every stall is placed in one of London’s oldest market – The Old Spitalfields – and if you prefer, the Fridays traders’ rota is available to check on the website.